 There are more.
 Now there is some truth that men generally keep their emotions inside whereas women tend to express theirs externally.
 This does not mean men don’t HAVE emotions.

 Society has done a great job of crapping on men for showing emotions even when a situation expects it.
 Society has also done a great job of making some emotions seem “feminine” and so portraying them as “negative and weak.”

 So, feel free to have your hero a little emotionally detached, but since we are probably in his head either as the narrator or as the character himself (depending on which person you write in) we still need to see those emotions.

 You know, since readers see into the characters’ heads.
 (Unless of course your hero is an unfeeling robot, an android with an emotion chip that’s switched off, a sociopath or some weird alien who is incapable of having feelings).

 Don’t shy away from showing emotions in your male characters, it makes them human and truthfully, guys reading books need to see themselves represented in this way.
 And DON’T make all, non-aggressive emotions be viewed as a weakness, it’s old and we’re bored of that now.

 Again, I am okay with nerdy genius, however that is a very limited role and if you technically define your character as the smart, nerdy guy and everything about him revolves around those two aspects – well that’s kinda one dimensional and boring.

-Firstly, not all nerds are the same level of genius.
-If you decide your character is a maths genius, that doesn’t mean he will automatically know all about science, history, computers etc. So let’s not feel the need to give our nerdy character every conceivable “Nerd” characteristic.
+Firstly, not all nerds are at the same level of genius.
+If you decide your character is a maths genius, that doesn’t mean he will automatically know all about science, history, computers etc. So let’s not have the need to give our nerdy character every conceivable “Nerd” characteristic.

 Also, does your nerdy character HAVE to be tutoring some popular girl that he desperately fancies?
 That honestly has been done to death.